zupzup/blog/k8s-rabbitmq-cluster/post.md

 We start out rather basic - defining a `rabbitmq` StatefulSet, configuring update-strategy, service and replicas.
 Nothing out of the ordinary there, but then we get to the pod template.

 The first interesting part is the `postStart` lifecycle hook.
 This hook executes a script, which first waits until the node is healthy and then sets the `ha-mode`.
 This is the high-availability mode configuration of rabbitmq.
-We set it to `all`, which means, that the whole queue will be mirrored to other nodes in the cluster, so we can't lose data, even if one node dies.
+We set it to our custom policy `ha-two`, which means, that the whole queue will be mirrored to two of the three nodes in the cluster, so it's very unlikely we lose data, even if nodes die.

+It's important to mention here, that there are in fact many different ways to configure `high-availability` in rabbitMQ.
+Which setting to use will depend on your use-case.
+For more information, check out these resources on [mirrored queues](https://www.rabbitmq.com/ha.html) and the new [quorum queues](https://www.rabbitmq.com/quorum-queues.html).

 This means more synchronization work, which has a performance tax, but there are also other settings for queue mirroring and you should take the one suiting your needs the best.